Do you date outdoors? If not, here’s why you should…

 Those with a hankering for an outdoors life tend to assign greater importance to experiences and not monetary or physical things.
 Finding someone who shares these ideals and who understands that tinder is used to start campfires, for example, means you’re far more likely to be onto a #winner.

-Preface: don’t go off to a state forest with complete stranger – start small and get to know them a little first before escaping to the wild with someone you barely know!
+PS don’t go off to a state forest with complete stranger – start small and get to know them a little first before escaping to the wild with someone you barely know!